 By Bus:

 Several local bus operators provide services from different parts of Croatia and neighboring countries to Dubrovnik.
-Although we traveled from Zagreb to Dubrovnik by bus, it wasn’t a pleasant journey, and we wouldn’t recommend it as the most comfortable option.
+While we traveled from Zagreb to Dubrovnik by bus, it wasn’t the most pleasant journey.
+We found that it’s not the most comfortable option.

-The winter weather in Dubrovnik is milder than in northern Europe, but since the city is on the Adriatic Sea, it can get chilly at night, so be prepared.
+Dress Warmly: The winter weather in Dubrovnik is milder than in northern Europe.
+However, since it’s on the Adriatic Sea, it can get chilly at night.
+Be sure to prepare accordingly.

-Most of the stalls primarily accept cash, so it’s best to carry some local currency.
+Local Currency: Most of the stalls primarily accept cash.
+Therefore, it’s wise to carry some local currency with you.

-Public transport is quite efficient, with buses stopping right at Pile Gate.
+Public Transport: The public transport system is quite efficient, with buses stopping right at Pile Gate.

-Be sure to try some local Croatian specialties available at the stalls.
+Try Local Specialties: Don’t miss the opportunity to sample Croatian specialties available at the stalls.

-Various performances, including live music and Advent concerts, take place during the season - keep an eye on the schedule.
+Enjoy Performances: Various performances, including live music and Advent concerts, are held during the season.
+Keep an eye out for the schedule.

 Fritule: These are small, fluffy Croatian doughnuts dusted with sugar.

-Soparnik: This traditional Croatian pie is made with thin dough, chard, and garlic.
+Soparnik: This traditional Croatian pie contains thin dough filled with chard and garlic.

-Brudet: A hearty fish stew prepared with tomatoes, garlic, and spices, often available at food stalls.
+Brudet: A hearty fish stew made with tomatoes, garlic, and spices, typically available at food stalls.

-Rožata: A traditional Dubrovnik dessert that resembles a caramel custard, similar to flan.
+Rožata: A traditional Dubrovnik dessert resembling caramel custard, similar to flan.

 1. Pile Gate

-The entrance of the Old Town Pile gate is fully decorated with lights and a Christmas Decor.
-There were also a few small stalls near the bus stop (outside of the old town) selling Christmas Specialities.
+The entrance to the Old Town, Pile Gate, is beautifully decorated with lights and Christmas decor.
+Small stalls near the bus stop (outside of the Old Town) offer Christmas specialties.

-Pile Gate is a great place to click a holiday picture with wonderful lights and decorations.
+Pile Gate is a perfect spot for capturing holiday photos with wonderful lights and decorations.

 2. Stradun:

-There are small festive stalls set up on both sides of the street selling holiday treats like Croatian Snacks, Waffles, Fries, gingerbread, and Drinks.
-There are also some traditional stalls selling handmade ornaments.
+Festive stalls on both sides of the street sell holiday treats like Croatian snacks, waffles, fries, gingerbread, and drinks.
+Additionally, there are stalls offering handmade ornaments.

-The historical buildings are decorated with festive lights.
-There are also live performances by local choirs, musicians, and folk dancers.
-As we were there on Christmas Eve, everybody was dancing, singing, and enjoying Christmas Eve.
+The historical buildings are adorned with festive lights.
+You can also enjoy live performances by local choirs, musicians, and folk dancers.
+On Christmas Eve, everyone was dancing, singing, and celebrating together.

 3. Gundulić Square:

-The Gundulić Square is famous for its daily farmer market but during the christmas season - it turns into holiday festivity with its festive lighting and decor.
+Gundulić Square is known for its daily farmer market and transforms into a holiday festivity space during the Christmas season, with its festive lighting and decor.

-You can get authentic Croatian products, including honey, olive oil, lavender products, and artisan gifts.
+Here, you can find authentic Croatian products such as honey, olive oil, lavender products, and artisan gifts.

-You can also enjoy the christmas festivity at Luza Square and Sponza Palace where there are also a few stalls.
+You can enjoy Christmas festivities at Luza Square and Sponza Palace, where additional stalls are set up.

-There are also advent concerts, theatrical performances, and art exhibitions hosted by Dubrovnik during the holiday season.
+Advent concerts, theatrical performances, and art exhibitions are also hosted by Dubrovnik during the holiday season.

-We are totally amazed to see that the streets of Dubrovnik, restaurants, cafes, and bars are decorated with festive lights.
-There are also Christmas Eve Parties almost at every bar.
-There were also live performers in front of every bar and people were enjoying the music.
+We were amazed to see that the streets of Dubrovnik, along with restaurants, cafes, and bars, are adorned with festive lights.
+There are numerous Christmas Eve parties almost at every bar, featuring live performers who engage the crowd with music and fun.

-It was one of the most intimate Christmas Eve, we had experienced in the old town of Dubrovnik.
+It was one of the most intimate Christmas Eves we experienced in the Old Town of Dubrovnik.

-On Christmas morning, the churches in the old town were fully packed with visitors.
-All the street cafes and restaurants were fully crowded with people.
+On Christmas morning, the churches in the Old Town were packed with visitors.
+All the street cafes and restaurants were bustling with people.

 6. Santa Claus Parade:

-On December 26th, we were totally surprised by the march of Santa Claus on Sports bikes in Dubrovnik Old Town.
+On December 26th, we were pleasantly surprised by the Santa Claus parade featuring Santa on sports bikes in Dubrovnik Old Town.

 Ending Note:

-Based on our experience, Dubrovnik isn’t a big city but the local transportation is still.
-I would like to mention that the local transportation was available throughout the night on Christmas Eve.
-With the local bus, we commute from our rented accommodation to the old town which drops us at Pile Gate.
+Based on our experience, Dubrovnik is a charming city.
+Local transportation operates efficiently, even during the night on Christmas Eve.
+We used the local bus to commute from our rented accommodation to the Old Town, which dropped us off at Pile Gate.